 TDS does not interpret a diagnosis, the current impact, and/or functional limitations from documentation.
 Therefore, documentation must contain an official diagnosis.
 “Signs of”, “Characteristics of”, or “Symptoms of” will not be accepted as a sufficient diagnosis.
 The following materials alone are generally not sufficient for determining eligibility:

-- Official medical records, medical chart notes, or prescription pad notations.
+- Official medical records, medical chart notes, prescription pad notations, patient care summaries, clinical summaries, after visit summaries, and discharge instructions.

 - Documents prepared for specific non-educational venues (i.e., Social Security Administration, Department of Veteran’s Affairs, etc.)